 Option Description System Memory Size Displays the amount of system memory.
 System Memory Type Displays the type of system memory.
 System Memory Speed Displays the system memory speed.
 Video Memory Displays the amount of video memory.
 System Memory Testing (Enabled default) Specifies whether system memory tests are run at system boot.
 Options are Enabled and Disabled .

-Option Description Memory Operating Mode This field displays the type of memory operation if a valid memory configuration is installed.
+Memory Operating Mode (Optional) This field displays the type of memory operation if a valid memory configuration is installed.
 When set to Optimizer Mode , the memory controllers run independently of each other for improved memory performance.
 When set to Mirror Mode , memory mirroring is enabled.
-When set to Spare Mode , memory sparing is enabled.
 When set to Advanced ECC Mode , two controllers are joined in 128-bit mode running multi-bit advanced ECC.
-For information about the memory modes, see System Memory.
-NOTE: The Spare Mode option may not be present on all systems.
-Node Interleaving ( Disabled default) If this field is Enabled , memory interleaving is supported if a symmetric memory configuration is installed.
+For information about the memory modes, see "System Memory" on page 98.
+Node Interleaving (Disabled default) If this field is Enabled , memory interleaving is supported if a symmetric memory configuration is installed.
 If Disabled , the system supports Non-Uniform Memory architecture (NUMA) (asymmetric) memory configurations.
-NOTE: The Node Interleaving field must be set to Disabled when using the redundant memory feature.
+NOTE: The Node Interleaving field must be set to Disabled when using Mirror mode .